grepfs17/cm-copy-lists/README.md

 - Click “Load unpacked” and select the extension folder.
 - Visit any Cardmarket page with a card table (e.g. a deck list, “Wants” results).
 - Enjoy the new copy buttons!

+  ## Why?
+Because sharing lists between users while keeping the exact card (expansion) can be a pain.